Creating a digital product business plan is essential when jumping into the world of digital products.

 Here are some common pricing models for digital products:

-Pricing Method | What It’s All About | Example |
+Pricing Method | What It’s About | Example |

 ---|---|---|

-Fixed Price | One price fits all | $29.99 for an e-book |
+Fixed Price | Single price point for all customers | $29.99 for an e-book |

-Tiered Price | Different versions, different prices | Basic – $19.99, Premium – $49.99 |
+Tiered Pricing | Different versions at different price points | Basic – $19.99, Premium – $49.99 |

-Subscription | Monthly access for ongoing users | Monthly classes subscription |
+Subscription | Monthly access fee for ongoing users | Monthly class subscription |

 Test different pricing approaches and be prepared to adjust your strategy based on market response.
 The goal is to maintain customer satisfaction while ensuring sustainable profit margins.